awemorris/PlayfieldEngine/README.md

     - Write a script and run it instantly — **Jot and Run!**
 - **Portable Rendering & Audio:**
     - Powered by StratoHAL, a portable game library also designed in-house.
-    - Runs virtually everywhere: Windows, macOS, Linux, WebAssembly, iOS, Android, and even consoles.
+    - Runs virtually everywhere: Windows, macOS, Linux, Chromebook, WebAssembly, iOS, Android, and even consoles.
     - Deploy to platforms you don't even own — **Go Far, Stay Close!**
 - **Minimal Runtime:**
     - The runtime is only ~1.4 MB on Windows.